 This is about one author's personal, anecdotal experience and should not substitute medical advice.
 If you're having health concerns of any kind, we urge you to speak to a healthcare professional.

-For women, soft, smooth skin is high on our mile-long list of desirable physical traits (arguably just below a tiny waistline and long, shiny hair).
+For many women, soft, smooth skin is high on our mile-long list of desirable physical traits.
 I learned this in middle school, after I first started shaving my legs.
-Body lotion and shaving cream ads taught me that healthy skin was “touchable” skin—the kind that people would glide their fingers over, and say, “Wow, your skin is so soft,” a compliment validating a gal’s very existence.
-In order to be sexy, one’s skin had to be rose-petal smooth.
-It was either “Skintimate or not” (remember those commercials?).
-And at the age of 12, I quickly discovered that my particular skin was decidedly… not.
+Body lotion and shaving cream ads taught me that healthy skin was “touchable” skin—the kind that people would glide their fingers over, and say, “Wow, your skin is so soft.”
+In order to be sexy, one’s skin had to be rose-petal smooth, I thought.
+It was either “Skintimate or not.”
+(Remember those commercials?)
+And at the age of 12, I quickly discovered that my particular skin was decidedly…not.

 I first noticed my KP in sixth grade, when my best friend’s big sister pointed it out.
 She thought it was razor burn (it does look very similar) and offered me a bottle of lotion to treat it.
 I hadn’t shaved, so I knew it couldn’t be that.
 I didn’t know what it was, but it didn’t matter.
 I figured this was just the way my skin looked, and I shrugged it off.

 I didn’t start to feel self-conscious about my KP until the following year.
 When I was 13, I started dating my first boyfriend, Matt.
 (Well, “dating,” as in he’d carry my books to biology class and occupy my evenings with long chats over AOL Instant Messenger.)

 One day, Matt decided to ditch his guy friends to sit with me at lunch.
 It was a romantic gesture, and his friends teased us for it.
 But Matt defended me, told them to shove off, and put his hand on my arm.